This post contains affiliate links.

 What is a pint?

 The term pint comes from the French word pinte.
-This likely comes from the Latin term “pincta” derived from painted marks on the side of a container to show its capacity.
+This likely comes from the Latin term โpinctaโ derived from painted marks on the side of a container to show its capacity.
 Where tens are our normal units of division today, ancient times used eights.
 In Rome, a pint was 1/8 of a gallon!
+Why would they choose 1/8th?
+Why not 1/10th like in metric?
+The answer is surprisingly simple.
+If you take a gallon of wine and divide it equally you get ยฝ a gallon, do it again you get a quart, divide it yet again and you have โ or a pint.
+Divide something into 1/10ths?
+Forget about it.
+Too hard.

-In the United States, a pint is typically defined as 16 fluid ounces.
-This means that there are 16 oz in a pint-bottle or pitcher, and 16 oz in a standard glass of beer or soda.
-However, in the United Kingdom and Ireland, a pint is usually 20 fluid oz.
-So if you’re visiting one of these countries, remember that a pint is not the same as it is in the States!
+A pint is typically defined as 16 fluid ounces in the United States.
+This means that there are 16 fl oz in a pint bottle and 16 oz in a standard glass of beer or soda.
+However, in the United Kingdom and Ireland, a pint is 20 fluid ounces.
+So, if youโre visiting one of these countries, remember that a pint is not the same as it is in the States!
+Why?
+Heck, we donโt know; we think they just like their beers large!

 In U.S. measurements, a pint is 473 ml.
-As for English pints, those are 568 ml or (20 ounces as mentioned above).
-The English like their beers big!
+As for English pints, those are 568 ml or (20 ounces as mentioned above).ย

 The English and their former colonial states (Canada, Australia, South Africa, and New Zealand) all switched to the metric system, but still often use pints for ordering drinks.
-The rest of the world uses the metric system for this, and a ½ liter of beer is a very common serving size in most other countries.
+The rest of the world uses the metric system for this, and a ยฝ liter of beer (16.9 fl oz) is a very common serving size in most other countries.

 Quick Conversions